 The 2022 Edelman trust barometer shows a rise of trust in experts, but many disbelieve traditional media and CEOs beyond their immediate network.
 Instead, graduates are relying on their peers to help them learn and influence how they feel about things.

-Plus, this will make sure you’re simultaneously supporting retention.
+Plus, this will make sure you’re simultaneously supporting employee retention.
 For a busy recruiter or an HR Manager, this is a double win: a great way to share the workload AND get the best talent for the company.

 Encouraging graduates to reflect, codify and communicate work experiences not only produces valuable content to help others but also the act of reflecting and crafting concise narratives means your graduates will develop must-have future skills at the same time.

 There is no doubt that getting your employees involved will yield the best results.
 But, before you jump in, remember: it is not always easy for them to share their reflections in a corporate environment.
-It might be natural for many Millenials and Gen-Z to create personal content, but when it comes to a sharing business stories things get a bit more tricky.
+It might be natural for many Millenials and Gen-Z to create personal content, but when it comes to sharing business stories things get a bit more tricky.

-- According to Harvard research, 82% people struggle to reflect which makes it hard to codify their own work experiences.
+- According to Harvard research, 82% of people struggle to reflect which makes it hard to codify their own work experiences.